Readying for War...

 The ship spent the first days of the deployment off the coast of Virginia, taking on board the Carrier Air Wing Three (CVW-3), and qualifying them for flight status.
 On the night of November 8th, the carrier was re-qualifying (“carquals”) their aviators and deck crews for night operations.

-Over a hundred mile off of the coastline, and late during the landing operations a S-3B Viking, naval bureau # 159733, and an anti-submarine warfare aircraft assigned to Sea Control Squadron 22 (VS-22 - the “Zappers”), landed on the Enterprise's flight deck.
-At the flight controls was Commander James G. Wallace, 44, of Jacksonville, Florida, and Lieutenant – Junior Grade Kirk A. Schneringer of Cardiff, California.
+Over a hundred mile off of the coastline, and late during the landing operations a S-3B Viking, naval bureau # 159733, and an anti-submarine warfare aircraft assigned to Sea Control Squadron 22 (VS-22 - the “Checkmates” - based at NAS Jacksonville, Florida), landed on the Enterprise's flight deck.
+At the flight controls was the squadron's leader, Commander James G. Wallace, 44, of Jacksonville, Florida, and Lieutenant (Junior Grade) Kirk A. Schneringer of Cardiff, California.
 Typical of the fast-paced tempo on a carrier's flight deck, another plane, a EA-6B Prowler, was slated to land on the flight deck in short order.

 Dropping like a Rock...

-Much to the surprise of the ship's crew, one of the ejected Viking crewmembers was quickly found, entangled by his parachute in the antennae complex of the carrier's command island, the other crewman was found in the cold, choppy seas, and was quickly rescued.
-Both were rushed to the Naval Medical Center in Portsmouth, Virginia, and the wreckage of their Viking was jettisoned overboard.
+Much to the surprise of the ship's crew, one of the ejected Viking crewmembers was quickly found, entangled by his parachute in the antennae complex of the carrier's command island (he earned a new callsign, "Swinger" for this distinction), the other crewman was found in the cold, choppy seas, and was quickly rescued.
+Both were rushed to the Naval Medical Center in Portsmouth, Virginia.

 But even with the assistance of two other Navy ships operating near the Enterprise, the destroyer USS Gonzalez and the frigate USS Nicholas, in the search, along with HH-60 helicopters from Antisubmarine Squadron 7 based in Jacksonville, the remaining three were not found.
 After covering more than 100 square nautical miles on the water, and 700 nautical miles in the air, the search was suspended after 24 hours.
 The three missing were presumed dead in the 58 degrees waters.